Globski/quiz-topic/quiz-css_styling/multiple_choice_questions_2.md

-# Question: Which CSS property would you use to make sure an element never exceeds 500px in width?

-**Answer:** `max-width: 500px;`

----

 # Question: Which CSS property would you use to ensure an element is always at least 200px tall?

 **Answer:** `min-height: 200px;`